Sets up the Python environment and lazily loads modules required for

 Examples

-# Initialize Python environment (adjust python_path as needed)
+# Initialize Python environment (handles missing modules gracefully)

 #> Could not check Python version